MattHalloran/ReactGraphQLTemplate/README.md

 ## Local testing on another device
 Mobile devices can be simulated in Chrome Dev Tools, so testing is usually only done on your main development computer.
 However, if you'd still like to test on a different device, it will unfortunately not work out-the-box.
 This is because development uses the `localhost` alias.
 Your device will not be able to resolve this to the correct IP address (ex: `192.168.0.2`), so you have to change it manually.
 There are 2 places where this must be done: (1) [packages/server/src/index.ts](https://github.com/MattHalloran/ReactGraphQLTemplate/blob/master/packages/server/src/index.ts); and (2) [packages/shared/src/apiConsts.ts](https://github.com/MattHalloran/ReactGraphQLTemplate/blob/master/packages/shared/src/apiConsts.ts).

-## Testing performance, accessibility, and SEO
-[Lighthouse](https://developers.google.com/web/tools/lighthouse) is an open-source tool for testing any website's (even localhost) performance, accessibility, and Search Engine Optimization (SEO).
-This can be accessed in Chrome Dev Tools.
-The tool generates a report in less than a minute, which gives plenty of details and resources that you can look through.
-This website template is designed to maximize Lighthouse performance by default, but your specific needs may vary.
-Some places to look at are:
-- Compress static images - The easiest way to reduce request payloads is by compressing static images.
-This can be done on many sites, such as [this one for PNGs](https://compresspng.com/) and [this one](https://jakearchibald.github.io/svgomg/) for SVGs.
-- [Sitemap.ts](packages/ui/src/Sitemap.ts) and [Routes.ts](packages/ui/src/Routes.ts) - Automatically generates a sitemap for your website.
-This helps web crawlers determine which pages are important, and what the pages contain.
-See [this article](https://developers.google.com/search/docs/advanced/sitemaps/overview) for more information
-- Remove unused dependencies - The easiest way I've found to discover unused dependencies is with [depcheck](https://www.npmjs.com/package/depcheck):
-    1. In project's root directory, enter `yarn global add depcheck`
-    2. `depcheck` or `npx depcheck`
-    3. Repeat in each package (packages/server, packages/shared, packages/ui)
-Before removing packages, please make sure that depcheck was correct.
-If you are only using the package in a Dockerfile, for example, it may not catch it!
-- Remove unused components and pages - Every byte counts with web responsiveness!
-One method for finding unused code is to use [ts-unused-exports](https://github.com/pzavolinsky/ts-unused-exports).
-- Peek inside code bundles - Seeing what's inside the code bundles can help you determine what areas of the code should be lazy loaded, and what is taking the most space.
-To do this:
-    1. `cd packages/ui `
-    2. `yarn build`
-    3. `yarn analyze`
-**Note**: If `yarn analyze` is not working, then the source-map-explorer is likely unable to open your web browser.
-In this case, try running it directly with the `--html` flag (i.e. `npx source-map-explorer --html source-tree.html <bundles_location>`) (vite example [must have sourcemap set to `true`]: `npx source-map-explorer --html source-tree.html dist/assets/*`).
-Then open the generated file directly

-**NOTE**: When testing for performance, make sure you are running a production build.
-This can be set with `NODE_ENV` in the .env file.
-If you would like to test performance locally, make sure the `SERVER_LOCATION` variable is set to 'local'.
-Just be mindful that certain performance features (such as cache policy) may be handled by Nginx, so they won't be available locally.

 ## Brave Rewards
 Brave Rewards is a service that allows users of the Brave browser to earn Basic Attention Tokens (BAT) for viewing ads.
 Enabling this on your website will also allow you to earn BAT.
 The ads appear as a small popup in the bottom right corner of the browser.
 To set this up:
 1. Sign up your website (and your socials if you'd like) [here](https://publishers.basicattentiontoken.org/).